citation-style-language/csl-editor-demo-site/README.md

 - Run `git clone --recursive https://github.com/citation-style-editor/csl-editor-demo-site.git csl-demo` to checkout the repo.

-- In the repo directory, run `jekyll --server --auto`.
+- In the repo directory, run `jekyll serve` (optional: add `--watch` to automatically rebuild when source changes).

 - Point your browser to `localhost:5000` to view the site locally.